tifaniehtsai/tifaniehtsai/README.md

 I am passionate about leveraging data to drive actionable insights and informed decision-making.
 I have a BA in Economics from NYU :purple_heart: and I am currently expanding my data analytics skills through LearningFuze!
 I am currently looking for data analyst positions, and hope to learn more while I further develop my education and skill set.

-:blush: I’m an aspiring data analyst and currently working on some Kaggle Projects
+:blush: I’m an aspiring data analyst and currently working on some Kaggle Projects.

-🌱 I’m constantly learning to improve my coding skills and expand my knowledge
+🌱 I’m constantly learning to improve my coding skills and expand my knowledge.

-:lotus_position_woman: When not coding, I like to do pilates, cycling, and yoga
+:lotus_position_woman: When not coding, I like to do pilates, cycling, and yoga.

 :brain: Economics :arrow_right: Data Analytics